 TORQUE is flexible in regards to how it can be upgraded.
-In most cases, a TORQUE "shutdown" followed by a configure, make, make install procedure as documented in this guide is all that is required.
-See Installing TORQUE on page 6 for more information.
+In most cases, a TORQUE "shutdown" followed by a configure, make, make install procedure as documented in this guide is all that is required (see Installing TORQUE on page 8).
 This process will preserve existing configuration and in most cases, existing workload.